ridge-runner/learning-asm/README.md

 * myexit.asm - returns an exit code.
 * arithmetic.asm - shows how basic math is done.
 Exit code is used to deliver the final result.
 * maximum.asm - takes an array of longs, finds the largest element, then returns the value via exit code.
-* arithmatic2.asm - takes a number (string) from CLI and performs simple arithmetic upon it.
+* arithmatic2.asm - takes a number (string) from CLI and tests to see if it is even or odd by dividing by 2.
+  If odd, the remainder is returned.
+If even, the quotient is returned.
 (TODO)